 Dividends vs Capital Gains: Meaning

-The dividend is an income for the shareholders which we measure in terms of yield at a particular stock price.
+The dividend is an income for the shareholders, which we measure in terms of yield at a particular stock price.
 A shareholder receives it immediately after the company declares and distributes it.
 But in the case of a capital gain, it remains a paper profit/gain or returns from the asset till we do not sell it actually.
 The profit from the sale becomes a capital gain only after the realization or accrual of the sale amount.
-Moreover, depending upon the period of holding the asset, the capital gains could either be short-term or long-term.
-If we hold an asset for a period of one year or more and then sell it.
+Moreover, depending upon the period of holding the asset, the capital gains could either be short-term or long-term if we hold an asset for a period of one year or more and then sell it.
 Then the profit from the sale will qualify as long-term capital gains.
-But if the asset is sold within a year of purchase, the profit from it will qualify as short-term capital gains.
+But if the asset is sold within a year of purchase, its profit will qualify as short-term capital gains.

 Dividends vs Capital Gains: Key Differences

 Let us now look at the major differences between dividends vs capital gains.

 The sale transaction of the asset/stock is the most critical and important difference between these two forms of income.
 In the case of dividends, we do not have to sell the underlying asset or stock to earn it.
 Companies declare dividends over regular intervals according to their profits at that time.
 Anyone holding a share before the date of the announcement/record date for the dividend becomes eligible to get it.

 However, in the case of capital gains, a sale transaction of the asset or stock is a must.
 One has to sell the underlying asset and realize the money.
 The difference between the selling price and purchase price will only be the capital gain, but only after the actual sale.
 For example, if we are holding a stock priced at $140 today, and we had bought it for $120, the difference between the two prices is $20.
 It will be our capital gain only after we actually sell the stock.
 If the current price falls to $130, our prospective or notional capital gain reduces to $10 only.